 AI Efforts on Campus:

-For further guidance on the use of ChatGPT or other AI Tools for teaching and learning, please see the following guidance from the Center for Teaching and Learning.
+- For further guidance on the use of AI Tools for teaching and learning, please see the following guidance from the Center for Teaching and Learning.

 Guidance on Appropriate Use